 Admission and Hours of Operation

 Rope Runner operates during the summer and early fall.
-In 2022 the park is open from Fridays to Sundays in June.
-In July and August it’s open every day except Tuesdays, and in September it’s open from Fridays to Sundays again.
-The last day of the season is October 11th, so around the Thanksgiving Long Weekend.
+In 2023 the park is open on Saturdays and Sundays in May and June.
+In July and August it’s open every day except Tuesdays, and in September it’s open from Fridays to Sundays.
+The last day of the season is October 9th, so around the Thanksgiving Long Weekend.
 During its final month the place only runs on Saturdays and Sundays.

 No matter the day or month, when the park is open the first set of people take on the course at 10:00 am.
 The final run starts at 4:30 pm.

 Admission for Rope Runner gives you two hours on the course.
 You must book a time in advance online to guarantee a spot.
-Below are the ticket prices as of February, 2022, if you pay at the gate.
-Tickets purchased in advance online are about $5 cheaper.
+Below are the online ticket prices as of March 2023.

 - Adults (ages 16+): $49.95